dkmur/Stats/README.md

 Guess some explanation wouldn't hurt so.....

-**RPL** Report :Length Period will be 15, 60, 1440 or 10080 minutes
+**RPL** Report Length Period : will be 15, 60, 1440 or 10080 minutes
-**TRPL** True RPL : doubt if that is still in use today but was once used to identify missing periode due too i.e. downtime
+**TRPL** True RPL : doubt if that is still in use today but was once used to identify missing periods due too i.e. downtime
-**DevRPL** Device RPL : each device will store stats every 5 minutes, depending on missing periods this value might me lower that RPL
+**DevRPL** Device RPL : each device will store stats every 5 minutes, depending on missing periods this value might me lower then RPL

 **Spawn60** spawndef=15 so 60 minute spawn (events do mess this number up, cleanup after event is needed)
 **Spawn30** spawndef<>15 so most likely 30 minute spawn
-**%timeleft** average % of despawn time left for all mons scanned in area/network
+**%timeleft** average % of despawn time left

 **Tmon** total mons scanned based on worker stats so not table pokemon
 **Tloc** total locations (route position) scanned